Welcome To

-Burren Junction, the small town with the big sky.
-And the big heart.
+Burren Junction, home of the bore baths is a small town with a big heart.
 Visit Burren Junction, where the Kamilaroi Highway and the Pilliga to Collarenebri roads meet, and find out how much our small town has to offer.

 Event Calendar